jmslbam/dotfiles/README.md

 This will create symlinks for config files in your home directory.

 You can safely run `rcup` multiple times to update afterwards.
+Actually don't because `oh-my-zsh` is run afterwards :)

 What's in it?
 -------------